 They are 50 minutes.

-My standard rate is £40.
+My standard rate is £50.
 I do offer discounted rates to students, counselling students and those on a low income, please ask for further details.

-Everyone is different in how many they need, depending on what they are coming to work on.
 For short term work, we could agree in assessment that we will work for a minimum of 6 sessions and see how things have progressed from there.

 Absolutely, many people who have a successful experience then come across other areas in their life they want support with.
 These people often contact me to come back into sessions, some for short term work while others like the levels of support and stay long term clients.